On this page:

 The Bachelor of Arts (B.A.) curriculum allows for more versatility than the Bachelor of Science (B.S.) curriculum.
 This degree provides for a substantial foundation in the biological and physical sciences, while a large number of non-science electives allows students to meet their individual educational objectives.
 The B.A. degree is a great option for transfer students to consider because it is so flexible.

-View Bachelor of Arts in Biological Sciences program information, degree requirements, and graduation planning strategy in the University Catalog.
+View Bachelor of Arts in Biological Sciences program information, degree requirements, and graduation planning strategy in the Academic Catalog.

 Students must apply for admission to Wright State University.